servoice/react-feedback-widget/README.md

 # SerVoice React Feedback Widget

-The react wrapper for the [SerVoice](https://servoice.io) feedback widget.
+A react wrapper for the [SerVoice](https://servoice.io) feedback widget.
 Easily collect and organize feedback from your visitors and users.

 ![Servoice Feedback Demo](assets/feedback-demo.gif)